Tiles API

 • Common raster format: png.

-• Additional formats such as jpg, webp, or avif may be available depending on the dataset and delivery setup.
+• Additional formats such as jpg, webp, or avif may be available depending on the tileset and delivery setup.